2021-01-08T15:01:29

 Notwithstanding the concerns of farmers, it is an undeniable fact that the new agricultural laws provide a lot of benefits to farmers.
 The laws allow farmers access to open markets across the country by abolishing the barriers of restricted local APMCs.

 Apart from the farming community, these also benefit the food processing industry in many ways.
 As these laws allow private players to purchase from the farmers directly, it will be easy for them to conduct their business.
 These reforms also help bridge the gap between the corporate and big players in the food processing industry and the farming community through contract farming.
-With a national level legal framework for contract farming, it will be easy for the agri-businesses to get agricultural raw materials bypassing the government regulated APMC markets.
+With a national-level legal framework for contract farming, it will be easy for the agri-businesses to get agricultural raw materials bypassing the government-regulated APMC markets.

 An efficient agriculture supply chain is crucial for seamless operations in the food processing industry.
 Owing to the lack of proper storage units and other supply chain infrastructure, Indian farmers witness huge post-harvest losses every year.
 The new farm laws help to bring in a lot of investments into the agriculture sector.
-This leads to the development of cold-storage units, warehouses, and other supply chain infrastructure in the country.
+This leads to the development of cold storage units, warehouses, and other supply chain infrastructure in the country.

 India is an agricultural country.
 Agriculture and allied activities are the primary source of livelihood and income for more than 50% of the population in the country.
-India is the largest producer of milk and second-largest producer of fruits and vegetables in the world.
+India is the largest producer of milk and the second-largest producer of fruits and vegetables in the world.
 Considering the extent of agriculture in the country, the Indian food processing industry is yet to realize its full potential.

 Read: Top Five Ways to Ensure Food Safety in Food Processing Industry